-We will discuss Telehealth in future articles as it’s a very different beast to telecare services such as those currently offered by TeleCare24.
-This is the future of how people with long term health conditions will be cared for by the NHS, but Telehealth is an emerging technology and the industry faces many hurdles for it to experience mass adoption in the NHS.
+We will discuss Telehealth in future articles as it is very different from telecare services as currently offered by Telecare24.
+Telehealth is the future of NHS care for people with long-term conditions, but it is a new technology.
+The industry still has many hurdles to overcome before it can achieve adoption in the NHS.

-As we know – technology moves fast, my laptop which was once the best thing since sliced bread, is probably now worth not a lot more than a slice of bread!
-But I still rely on it and its my trusted friend!
-Telehealth is the new kid on the block and I’m sure in time will be rolled out for those people suffering with long term conditions.
-But traditional technologies such as Telecare will be around for many years to come!
+As we know, technology is evolving fast, our laptop, which was once the best thing since sliced bread, is probably now worth not a lot more than a slice of bread!
+We still rely on it as our faithful friend!
+Telehealth is the new kid on the block.
+But it is certain in time it will be rolled out for those suffering with long term disabilities.
+However, traditional technologies such as Telecare will be around for countless years to come!